unimi-dse/01a62bb0/README.md

 <p> Check whether and which dataset is already loaded, download and visualise it.</p>

 <h2> Dataset </h2>
-<p> The study comprehends 3 dataset named "Rilevazione qualità dell'aria" (Air Quality Detection) from years 2017 to 2019.
+<p> The study consists of 3 dataset named "Rilevazione qualità dell'aria" (Air Quality Detection) from year 2017 to 2019.
-The dataset derived from the city of Milan website, in particular the <a href= "http://dati.comune.milano.it/"> Opendata Portal.</a> </p>
+The dataset is imported from the city of Milan website, in particular the <a href= "http://dati.comune.milano.it/"> Opendata Portal</a> using CKAN Application programming interface(API). </p>
 <p> The datasets has 3 fields: </p>
 - Date: date of the detected value
 - Pollutant: type of pollutant
 - Value: value of the pollutant